jstensrud/ChallongeScraper/README.md

 - [ ] Support for disqualifications (Currently reads them as a loss for a player with no indication of a DQ)

-- [ ] Better visualization of tournament results, instead of just listing each match one by one
+- [x] Better visualization of tournament results, instead of just listing each match one by one

-- [ ] Google Sheets support

 - [ ] Integration with smash.gg as well as Challonge for all features